-W3 terminal is the 2nd stage of electric heat or emergency heat input (if equipped).
-Two stages of electric heat are not available on units with dehumidification.
+W3 terminal is the 2nd stage of electric heat or emergency heat (if equipped).

 A terminal is the ventilation input.
 This terminal energizes any factory-installed ventilation option and indoor blower.

 D terminal is the dehumidification input.
 If installed, this terminal energizes any factory-installed dehumidification option.